UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/README.md

    - Where there is no one-to-one type mapping, a _Value Converter_ can be inserted between them so that the ViewModel can avoid using UI types.
 - Bindings can be uni-directional or bi-directional.
     - For uni-directional bindings, you also have control in which direction changes are propagated.
-- Content pages and UI Components have a property called the `BindingContext` - this is typically the ViewModel
+- Content pages and UI Components have a property called the `BindingContext` - this typically references the ViewModel
     - It is often the case that the View instantiates the ViewModel.
 - It is also possible to bind UI elements to other UI elements (no view model involved)
 - There can be multiple View Models and Models for any given View